javadalmasi/proxy/DOCKER-README.md

-# Docker Setup for Piped-Proxy with WARP SOCKS5 Proxy
+# Docker Setup for Proxy with WARP SOCKS5 Proxy

-This setup allows you to run piped-proxy with Cloudflare WARP as a SOCKS5 proxy to bypass regional restrictions.
+This setup allows you to run proxy with Cloudflare WARP as a SOCKS5 proxy to bypass regional restrictions.

 ## Prerequisites